 - Unfortunately, child obesity is rising in NZ and this leads to health problems later in life, such as diabetes, joint problems or high blood pressure.

 More information about the Travel Wise programme can be found at http://www.travelwise.org.nz

 The WSB is a group of student who walk to school each morning supervised by adults.
 Like a real bus, the drivers stop at set points along the way to gather up more passengers.
 It is run by dedicated parents each day, who are also becoming fit!
 It is a safe way of walking and students can achieve prizes, occasional ice blocks and termly Milo and Muffin mornings, which they all enjoy.
 We have one set route at present.
 Call the office to find out more about it, or start up an alternative WSB route in conjunction with the school.

 More information about Travel Wise and Walking School Buses across North Shore City can be found at: http://www.northshorecity.govt.nz

-This is carried out in Term One with the Police Education Officer, with the students that need it.
-(Usually Years 1-4 students.)
+Safe Walking Training is carried out in Term 1 with the Police Education Officer, with years 1-4 students.